Vineasouza/Vineasouza/README.md

 - 🚀 Computer Engineering student at the [Federal Technological University of Paraná ](http://portal.utfpr.edu.br/english)- Campus Cornélio Procópio,
 - 🔭 Student of the Institutional Program of Volunteering in Scientific and Technological Initiation, of the research project "A predictive analysis model for a Brazilian Stock Exchange based on Big Data", of the plan "Real-time sentiment analysis of news from the Brazilian stock market
-- 💻 Currently searching about Data Science and Machine Learning in Python
+- 💻 Currently searching about Data Science and Machine Learning in Python and FrontEnd development in ReactJS
 - ☕ Turning coffee into knowledge

 <center>